 Next month, Hawaiian will reveal two additional livery designs featuring custom-made decals that show the characters interacting with the planes in dynamic and engaging ways.
 The unique artwork, created by Walt Disney Animation Studios in collaboration with Hawaiian’s team, reimagines each aircraft as a modern-day voyaging canoe, flying Moana, Maui, and their friends to new and exciting destinations.
-A time-lapse video of the first decal application and images of the first new livery can be found here.

 The overhead luggage bins on all three “Moana”-themed Airbus A330s are also being decorated with characters and artwork from the film.
 The planes will fly on Hawaiian’s regularly scheduled U.S. domestic routes as well as to international destinations including Brisbane and Sydney, Australia; Osaka and Tokyo, Japan; and Auckland, New Zealand through March of 2017.
 Fans can track the course of each “Moana”-themed plane in real time at HawaiianAirlines.com/Moana.